garetroy/TeamBuilder2.0/config/README.md

     Filter, in our context, is a module which compares two students and produces a score representing the compatibility of two students within a group.

+**Note**: Information/configuration options for the emailer are not contained within
+    this document.
+For emailer info, see emailer.md, located in /doc/

 ### Filter Weights